|The Mental Health Solution . com

 Second: Select Scriptures to memorize based on what you are struggling with.
 Write these Scriptures on 3X5 cards and review one or two of them every day.
 Generally, these selected Scriptures should be short.

 Third: Use these Scriptures that you have memorized.
-When you come under spiritual attack, use the Scriptures just as Jesus did (Matthew 4:1-11): Say “it is written” and then the Scripture.
+When you come under spiritual attack, use the Scriptures just as Jesus did (Matthew 4:1-11): You can say “it is written” and then the Scripture.
 There is supernatural power in the word of God: "For the word of God is living and powerful . . .
 (Hebrews 4:12 NKJV)."

 Fourth: Stay in touch with God throughout the day.
 Thank Him.
 Praise Him.
-Pray to Him whenever you can use some help.
+Bring every problem to God in prayer.
 The Bible says to “pray without ceasing (1Thessalonians 5:17 NKJV).”
 The Greek adverb translated “without ceasing” is the same word used for a hacking cough.
-The idea is not to be praying 100% of the time, but rather, to return to prayer repeatedly during the day despite the interruptions of daily life.
-Staying in contact with God will help you to not dwell on negatives.
+The idea is not to be praying 100% of the time, but rather to return to prayer repeatedly during the day despite the interruptions of daily life.
+Prayers, in the context of faith, along with praise and thanksgiving will help keep your mind off of negatives.

 Fifth, pray in faith: "For assuredly, I say to you, whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says (Mark 11:23 NKJV)."
 Of course, prayers answered must be in accordance with the will of God (1 John 5:14-15).